Scholars in Aging Program

 Student Eligibility:

-• Meet UConn and agency internship requirements
+• Meet UConn and practicum agency requirements

 Students agree to: